tpaviot/ProcessScheduler/docs/pinedo.md

 ## Example 4.1.5 (Minimizing Total Earliness and Tardiness with Tight Due Date)

-Consider the following example with 6 jobs and d = 180.
+Consider the following example with 6 jobs and due date $d = 180$.

 | jobs | $p_j$ |
 | ---- | -- |